 • Add frozen vegetables: I know some people like peas and corn in chicken and rice.
 Add them unthawed and stir gently one more time.
 Sometimes I like to add broccoli, reminds me chicken and rice casserole.

-We serve Instant Pot chicken and rice recipe as is as it is a complete meal with juicy chicken and fluffy rice.
+We serve Instant Pot chicken and rice as is as it is a complete meal with juicy chicken and fluffy rice.
+Sometimes with spinach salad or cucumber and tomato salad.

 Some readers said they prefer more flavor and have added chopped fresh cilantro and green onion.
 I guess it all comes down to individual taste buds and what you have on hand.